voldikss/vim-floaterm/README.md

 ### Keymaps

 This plugin doesn't supply any default mappings.
-The following is a configuration example.
+Here are the configuration examples.

 ```vim
 " Configuration example